paigeweber13/fine-hardware-visualization/README.md

        paper, move on to something else)

 ### Exploration
+ - [ ] check if averages make sense!!!
  - [x] specifying groups with environment variables seems to cause regions to fail.
 Investigate
        - turns out, pinning threads is NOT optional